Enclosure integrity testing for gas suppressions (as per NFPA2001 and ISO14520)

 The system discharge and hold time

-The peak pressures, both positive and negative, can be high enough to severally damage the enclosure.
-Damages done can vary from cracks in structures to completely blown out walls, doorframes, and ceilings.
+The peak pressures, both positive and negative, can be high enough to severely damage the enclosure.
+Damages can vary from cracks in structures to completely blown-out walls, doorframes, and ceilings.
 Once the damage is done, the agent will leak out of the enclosure and the fire will not be suppressed as intended.

 Preventing high peak pressures can be done in multiple ways.
-The main part will always be to measure the actual provided vent area with a calibrated blowerdoor system, after which the software is capable of calculating the expected peak pressure.
-In case the developed peak pressure would be higher than the pressure the room would be able to handle, action will be required.
+The main part will always be to measure the actually provided vent area with a calibrated blower door system, after which the software is capable of calculating the expected peak pressure.
+In case the developed peak pressure is higher than the pressure the room would be able to handle, action will be required.
 The most common solution for high peak pressures is to install a pressure relief vent.

-Pressure relief vents are designed to release excessive pressures, while closing once the pressure drops to make sure the agent will remain within the enclosure.
+Pressure relief vents are designed to release excessive pressure while closing once the pressure drops to make sure the agent will remain within the enclosure.

 As many enclosures are currently not tested on the enclosure integrity, there is a high potential for fire to spread as the suppression system may not be working.
 Furthermore, due to the possible high peak pressures, untested rooms can be considered as ticking time bombs, waiting to blow up once the gas suppression system is triggered.

-For more information on enclosure integrity testing, testing equipment, training, and calibration, please contact Buildingdoctor DMCC at the below contact details.
+For more information on enclosure integrity testing, testing equipment, training, and calibration, please contact Buildingdoctor.
 For an overview of certified testers, please take a look at www.retrotec.com